Zahidsqldba07/GooglePythonClass/babynames/README.md

 # Baby Names

+This directory contains my authentic solution to the Baby Names Exercise.
+Nick Parlante's sample solution can be found [here](https://github.com/seraph776/GooglePythonClass/tree/main/solutions/babynames).

 ## Instructions

 This directory contains several `.html` files which contain popular boy and girl names by year.
-The file `babynames.py` uses `os` and `BeautifulSoup` module to loop through each `.html` file in the directory, extracting the `rank`, `boy name`, and `girl name` of each file, and then saves the data as a `.txt` file in the `data_dump` directory with same file name as the respective `.html` file.
+Loop through each `.html` file  in the directory and extract the `rank`, `boy name`, and `girl name` from every row in each file, and save the data in a `.txt` file in the `data_dump` directory with same file name as the respective `.html` file.

 For example, data extracted from `baby1990.html` will be saved in a file named `baby1990.txt` - so on and so forth.

 ```python
 import os